 #5: It’s a Business

-You are providing an invaluable commodity to your tenants – a home.
+Finally, you are providing an invaluable commodity to your tenants – a home.
 So, while you want to be friendly and caring, it is still a business.

 Provide professional documents.
 Give your tenants a telephone number (not your personal one) where they can reach you at all times.
 Be prompt in returning calls and taking care of problems.
 Get proper insurance.
 Provide for electronic payments.
 Enforce a late policy.